 You can dispute a violation by filling out the "Contest of Notice" portion of your "Notice of Toll Evasion."
-This notice is typically mailed to you within two weeks of the violation.
+This notice is typically mailed to you within two weeks of driving The Toll Roads without paying.
 Please include a written explanation for contesting the violation.
 We will investigate the circumstances and provide the results by mail.

-You most likely received a violation because your transponder failed to read and your license plate is not on file with the 91 Express Lanes.
+You most likely received a violation because your transponder failed to read and your license plate is not on file with the your tolling agency.
 To resolve the violation, you should:

-You can pay your violation on our Violation Resolution page or tear off the bottom portion of the notice and send a check for the amount due to: The Toll Roads Violations Dept., PO Box 50190, Irvine, CA 92619-0190.
+You can pay your violation on the Toll Violation page of our website, The Toll Roads app or tear off the bottom portion of the notice and send a check for the amount due to: The Toll Roads Violations Dept., PO Box 50190, Irvine, CA 92619-0190.

-If a driver uses The Toll Roads and does not use FasTrak®, an ExpressAccount® or One-Time-Toll® to pay tolls incurred on the trip, a violation will be processed for each transaction.
+If a driver uses The Toll Roads and does not have a FasTrak® account or pay their toll(s) online, a violation will be processed for each transaction.
 A violation penalty will be assessed in addition to the toll, consistent with our current policy for non-payment.